Advanced Sustainable Manufacturing Technologies (ASTUTE 2020+)

 ASTUTE 2020+ operates through a series of collaborative research and development projects with industry partners with the aim of assisting these firms to achieve long term sustainability and competitiveness.
 This will be achieved through improvements including:

 - accelerated research and development

 - new product developments.

-- involve collaboration, so that the companies and the Universities share the inputs, outputs, and risks
+- a collaboration, so that the companies and the universities share the inputs, outputs, and risks

-- bring economic benefit to West Wales and the Valleys.
+- designed to bring economic benefit to West Wales and the Valleys and East Wales

-The five-year operation (2015-2020) has been part-funded by the European Regional Development Fund through the Welsh Government and the participating Higher Education Institutions.
+The seven-year operation (2015-2022) has been part-funded by the European Regional Development Fund through the Welsh Government and the participating Higher Education Institutions.